 Enrolled and qualified UT students may request sign language interpreting services after registering with SDS.
 The sign language interpreters’ role is to ensure communication access in the classroom and course-related meetings and activities.
 All SDS interpreters are qualified professionals who adhere to the Code of Professional Conduct issued by the National Registry of Interpreters for the Deaf.

 The coordination of interpreting services for courses can take several weeks to complete.
 Please be mindful that we often work with freelance staff or third-party agencies to cover all assignments.
 In order to secure enough interpreters, it is recommended students request accommodations at least 4 weeks in advance of the start of each academic term or as soon as their schedule is finalized.
-A delay may limit SDS’s ability to provide interpreters the first few days of class.
+A delay may limit SDS’s ability to provide interpreters during the first few days of class.

 Transcribing (Speech-to-Text) Services